 These links you’re seeing are not affiliate links.
 They are links planted there by the designer of the site.
 And they shouldn’t be there.

 Using the same numbers as further above, this site would have 660 completely irrelevant links pointing to one source.
-It’s super spammy, and Google won’t like it.
+Not a good look.

 10. Poor Home Page Design and Menu Structure

 A well designed home page and logical menu structure not only helps your visitors better navigate your site, it also helps Google better understand what your site is about.

 A good menu structure should ideally reflect the topics that you want your site to be authoritative in.
 The menu items could be your main categories, or otherwise purpose built silo landing pages.

 What I often see is menus that contain links to generic pages, such as About and Contact, but not to any good landing pages, which is a missed opportunity.

 If you’d like to learn more about how to manage categories, check out my guide about WordPress categories and SEO.

 Subscribe now and receive tips and thoughts on blogging, SEO, and WordPress straight to your mailbox.